crypto-morph/balancer/docs/TESTING-STRATEGY.md

 - Test: API routes handle missing data gracefully
 - Test: API routes respect environment variables (`DB_PATH`, `LOG_PATH`)

+#### Next.js API Testing Patterns

+When routes interact with the filesystem (e.g. `GET /api/alerts`), prefer exercising the real `node:fs/promises` module with controlled test data instead of mocking `fs`.
+A reliable recipe is:

+1. **Create a temp project root** at the start of each test via `mkdtemp(path.join(os.tmpdir(), 'balancer-test-'))` and clean it up in `afterEach` with `rm(..., { recursive: true, force: true })`.
+2. **Mock `@/lib/db-config`** so `getProjectRoot`, `getDbPath`, and `getCacheDir` resolve inside the temp directory.
+This keeps route logic unchanged while ensuring file IO stays in the sandbox.
+3. **Write fixture files directly** (e.g. `alerts.jsonl`) using `writeFile` from `node:fs/promises` before dynamically importing the route.
+Dynamic `import('./route')` lets each test pick up fresh data after the mocks are in place.
+4. **Avoid brittle `fs` mocks**—they are easy to miss if the route switches between `node:fs/promises`, `fs/promises`, or `fs`.
+Real file IO within a temp workspace is simpler and mirrors production behavior more closely.

+Following this pattern keeps route tests deterministic, covers parsing logic end-to-end, and avoids regressions.
+The `GET /api/alerts` route test (updated December 2024) now follows this pattern and serves as a reference implementation.

 #### 7. Environment Configuration (`README.md#environment-variables`)

 **Configuration Tests**